John Whitmire: Freeing the Tulia 13

 Whitmire passed legislation to free the Texans who were imprisoned as a result of the Tulia drug raid.
 That incident resulted in the conviction of 38 Texans based on the testimony of one individual who has since been indicted and arrested for perjury.
 The legislation allowed the judge to release the prisoners on bond pending the decision of the Court of Criminal Appeals.
 On June 10, 2003, the Tulia defendants were freed on bond as provided for in Whitmire's legislation.
 They were later pardoned by the Governor.

 End to special last meals

 Whitmire was angered by convicted murderer Lawrence Russell Brewer's refusal to eat the expensive last meal he ordered prior to his September 21, 2011, execution.
 Whitmire said that this was Brewer's attempt to "make a mockery out of the process."
 The senator contacted the Texas Department of Criminal Justice and asked the agency to end the practice of last meal requests or he would get the State Legislature to pass a bill doing so.
 The agency replied that last meal requests were accommodated "within reason" from food available in the prison kitchen, but it agreed to end the practice immediately at Whitmire's insistence.

-A/C in prisons

-In 2011, Whitmire responded to questions about the lack of air conditioning in prisons by saying: "You know, we can talk about this all day, it's not gonna change.
-The prisons are hot.
-They're uncomfortable.
-And the real solution is, don't commit a crime and you stay at home and be cool.
-We're not gonna air condition them.
-One, we don't want to.
-Number two, we couldn't afford it if we wanted to."
-Whitmire's quote was featured in a 2021 segment on Last Week Tonight with John Oliver criticizing Texas for not air conditioning its prisons, exacerbating medical conditions and even causing the deaths of some prisoners.
-Heat has killed numerous prisoners and cost Texas taxpayers millions of dollars in wrongful death suits brought by victims' families.